Reduction type of smooth quartics: Homogeneous system of parameters over

 \subsection{The case of Picard curves}

-As an illustration, let us look at the well-studied family of Picard curves~\cite{BBW17, Hol, KLS18, kowe, LaSo}.
-We can easily know whether the curve has potentially good reduction in this case.
-Indeed, since a Picard curve $C/K$ cannot be hyperelliptic (see for instance \cite[p.13]{harris}), the reduction of the stable model of $C$ is either a non-hyperelliptic (Picard) curve or singular.
-If $C$ has potentially good (quartic) reduction, the beginning of Section~\ref{general-facts} implies that its stable model $\Cc_0/\O$ is again given by a plane quartic.
-Assuming that $\O$ contains a third root of unity, we extend to $\O$ the cyclic covering to $\P^1/K$, and we can even assume that $\Cc_0 : F_0=0$ where $F_0=-x_2^3x_3+x_1^4+ax_1^2x_3^2+bx_1x_3^3+cx_3^4$, with $a,b,c \in \O$.
-This implies the result conjectured in \cite[Remark~1.6]{WINE1-2} and generalizes \cite[Lemma~7.13]{Hol}.
+As an other illustration, let us look at the well-studied family of Picard curves~\cite{BBW17, Hol, KLS18, kowe, LaSo}.
+Since a Picard curve $C/K$ cannot be hyperelliptic (see for instance \cite[p.13]{harris}), the reduction of the stable model of $C$ is either a non-hyperelliptic (Picard) curve or singular.
+Thus, we can get a complete characterization of the type of potential reduction with Theorem~\ref{th:GNHR}.
+In the present section, we go one step further and translate these conditions on the valuation of the involved invariants in human readable conditions.
+This study is split into several sub-cases.
+In order to shorten it, we exclude the case where the characteristic of $K$ is $3$ (but the residue field can be of characteristic $3$).

-Actually, we can go further and give an easy characterization of the type, by working through the necessary and sufficient condition $v_{\DO}(I_{27}(F_0))=0$.